nplab/DTLS-Examples/README.md

 Since FreeBSD 12.0, the built-in OpenSSL version is sufficient to run the SCTP and UDP examples.

 ### Ubuntu
-In order to run the example applications via DTLS, OpenSSL has to be built with SCTP support.
+In order to run the example applications, OpenSSL has to be built with SCTP support.

 Download the recent OpenSSL version.
 This example has been tested with OpenSSL 1.1.1a and Ubuntu 18.10.
 Configure OpenSSL to include SCTP support and (optionally) set a custom install prefix.
 Build and install OpenSSL afterwards.